Logiqx/gps-guides/README.md

 ### Background

-Back in 2010, I published a GPS [feature comparison](guidance/features/feature-comparison.pdf) which focused on speed sailing and GPS devices of that time.
+Back in 2010, I published a GPS [feature comparison](guidance/features/feature-comparison.pdf) which focused on speed sailing and GPS devices of the time.

 Things have moved on significantly in recent years, so this repository contains some more up-to-date information.